 The bulk of the research on this project was focused on designing and testing construction methods for the plant's sedimentation tank.
 However, initial research was also directed towards finalizing the flocculator design.
 Design of both components entailed developing visual models, calculating compatible dimensions, and performing fluid mechanics derivations.
-This writeup outlines methods for constructing the plant's sedimentation tank and piecing together the individual components, while keeping in mind the integration of all processes into a functioning, semi-portable treatment plant.
+This writeup outlines tested methods for constructing a sedimentation tank while keeping in mind the integration of all processes into a functioning, semi-portable treatment plant.